saraNgolestani/saraNgolestani/README.md

 - 👋 Hi, I’m @saraNgolestani
-- 👀 I’m interested in Machine learning and it's real-life applications such as computer visiosn and time-series data.
+- 👀 I’m interested in Machine learning and it's real-life applications such as computer visiosn, time-series data and NLP.
-- 🌱 I’m currently a graduate research assistant at U of Calgary
+- 🌱 I’m currently an Intern at AltaML and a graduate research assistant at U of Calgary.
-- 💞️ I’m looking to collaborate on inteesting ML projects with neural networks.
+- 💞️ I’m looking to collaborate on interesting ML projects with neural networks.
 - 📫 How to reach me? sarah.gln.97@gmail.com

 <!---